The Lazy Patient’s Guide to ACDF Surgery Recovery

 • Easy Access: Keep essentials like medications, water, and entertainment within arm’s reach.

-• Safety First: Remove any tripping hazards and ensure your environment is easy to navigate.
+• Safety First: Remove tripping hazards and ensure your environment is easy to navigate.

 Key Recovery Tips for the ‘Lazy’ Patient